BYU-CS-Course-Ops/mdx-canvas/Contributing.md

 	- An answer weight (Always 100 for matching questions)
 - A new-line separated string of incorrect right matches

-This is the expected structure for a question dictionary:
+This is the expected structure for a matching question dictionary:

 ```python
 question = {